Detailed application instructions, the online application, and all related guidelines and forms can be obtained through the Graduate School.

 United States citizens and residents are as follows:

-An applicant whose baccalaureate degree is from a foreign institution must present a score of at least 400 on the GMAT.
+An applicant whose baccalaureate degree is from a foreign institution must present a score of at least 400 on the GMAT or an equivalent score on the GRE.
 An applicant whose native language is not English must present a score of at least 550 on the TOEFL, 6.5 on the IELTS, 79 on the TOEFL iBT, or successfully complete level 112 of the Intensive English for Academic Purposes Program from an English Language School (ELS) center.

 An applicant whose baccalaureate degree is from a foreign institution must have their transcripts evaluated by an international evaluation company like WES Services in order for transcripts to translate to the English equivalent and University wide grading system